-After you get ten or twenty clicks and have a decent click-through rate, you may want to slash your bids in half or by two thirds.
-Often it is best to start off with your ad near the top to collect feedback, and then let it fall back after you drop ad price.
+After you get about 30 to 50 clicks and have a decent click-through rate, you may want to slash your bids in half.
+Often it is best to start off with your ad near the top to collect feedback, and then let it fall back slightly after you drop ad price.

 Instead of lowering your bid all at once, lower it slowly over time and monitor your ad rank position as indicated in the AdWords interface.
+If your ads have a high relevancy score they can still appear near the top even if you lower your max bids.